-The Everglades (and the Everglades National Park) make up a big part of the county, with more than 300 mi.² being designated Everglades alone.
+The Everglades (and the Everglades National Park and ofcourse Everglades Port) make up a big part of the county, with more than 300 mi.² being designated Everglades alone.

 Broward County has also recently approved the construction of an artificial reef made completely of recycled tires just off of the Fort Lauderdale coast, so it has (so far) been regarded to be a bit of an environmental mistakes and one that the county wishes it could have taken back.

 Bordered on all sides by Palm Beach County, Miami-Dade County, Collier County, and Hendry County - and of course the Atlantic Ocean - it's centrally located too much of the goings-on in the South of Florida, and (understandably so) a major tourist hotspot.